LerkkaP/ecommerce-flask/README.md

 ## Features

-- **User Accounts**: Users can create accounts to log in and access additional functionalities.
+- **User accounts**: Users can create accounts to log in and access additional functionalities.

-- **Shopping Cart**: Logged-in users can add watches to their shopping cart for convenient checkout.
+- **Shopping cart**: Logged-in users can add watches to their shopping cart for convenient checkout.

-- **Mocked Payment System**: While not using real payment processing, the system is designed to simulate the purchase process.
+- **Mocked payment system**: While not using real payment processing, the system is designed to simulate the purchase process.
 Real payment integration, e.g., with Stripe, could be implemented in the future.

-- **Custom CSS Styling**: The project features custom CSS styling for a unique and visually appealing user interface.
+- **Custom CSS styling**: The project features custom CSS styling for a unique and visually appealing user interface.

-- **Admin Panel**: An admin panel is provided, allowing users with admin privileges to manage various aspects of the website, such as adding new watches and handling reviews.
+- **Admin panel**: An admin panel is provided, allowing users with admin privileges to manage various aspects of the website, such as adding new watches and handling reviews.

-- **User Reviews**: Authenticated users can provide reviews and ratings for watches, contributing to the overall user experience.
+- **User reviews**: Authenticated users can provide reviews and ratings for watches, contributing to the overall user experience.

-- **JavaScript for Dynamicality**: JavaScript is utilized to add dynamicality to the website, enhancing user interaction and providing a more seamless experience.
+- **JavaScript for dynamicality**: JavaScript is utilized to add dynamicality to the website, enhancing user interaction and providing a more seamless experience.

-- **Responsive Design (Laptops and Larger Screens)**: While the project is designed to be responsive for laptops and larger screens (at least for the most part of), it is not for mobile devices.
+- **Responsive Design (Laptops and Larger Screens)**: This app is designed to be somewhat responsive for laptops and larger screens.
+  While efforts have been made to ensure a reasonable viewing experience on these devices, it is not fully optimized for mobile devices.

 ## Technologies used